 Learn more about each of these ways to finance your bootcamp education.

 Build a Portfolio of Apps

-By the time you graduate from the Flex Engineering Immersive, you’ll have four projects in your software engineering portfolio, including a group e-commerce website, a personal hackathon project and your final team capstone project.
-All your code will be on Github and built with real-world libraries and methodologies, which will be impressive to future employers.
+By the time you graduate from the Part-Time Flex Software Engineering Bootcamp, you’ll have 3 projects in your software engineer portfolio: a group e-commerce website, a personal hackathon project, and your final team capstone project.
+All your code will be housed on Github and built out with real-world libraries and methodologies–demonstrating your technical, practical, and creative skills to future employers.

 |Foundations||Junior Phase||Senior Phase|

 |Duration||4 weeks||15 weeks||9 weeks|

 Upon graduation and for a full year beyond, you’ll opt into Career Success to receive the guidance and tools you’ll need to power your job search and land the ideal web developer role for you.

 The projects and prototypes you build will create an amazing portfolio that showcases your skills and experience.